International students can sign up for Norwegian language courses in Studentweb.

 You may sign up for a Norwegian language course in Studentweb if you are an exchange student or an international Master's student at the University of Bergen.

-Bachelor's students, one-year programme students and students on post studies do not meet the requirements and will not be admitted.
-PhD-candidates must apply as employees.
+Bachelor's students, one-year programme students and post studies students do not meet the requirements and will not be admitted.
+PhD Candidates are considered employees and must apply in Søknadsweb.

 Language entry requirement

-Please note that we have a limited number of seats, and that the seats reserved for international students will be given on a first-come, first-served policy.
-We will however reserve a few seats on level 2, 3 and 4 for new international students that have studied Norwegian at their home University.
+Please note that we have a limited number of seats reserved for international students.
+Registrations are on a first come, first served basis.
+We will, however, reserve some seats on level 2, 3 and 4 for exchange students studying Norwegian at their home universities.

-Our courses will mostly take place on campus.
+Our courses take place on campus.
 Make sure that you sign up for a course group that fits your schedule and that you have enough time between your courses to get from one to the other.
 You must also make sure that your exams don't conflict.

-We do not have the capacity to switch groups for students.
-If you need to switch groups after you have signed up in Studentweb and there are no free seats, you may find another student who wants to switch with you.
-We can arrange for a change of groups in this case if you fill out this form.
+If you need to switch groups after you have signed up in Studentweb and there are no free seats, you must find another student who wants to switch with you.
+Once you have found someone to switch with, you can fill out this form.

-Students who have qualified for a level after taking the placement test, may be moved up or down a level after the course has started.
+Students who have qualified for a level by completing the placement test may be moved up or down a level after the course has started.
 This is because language skills are better evaluated in class.